API Reference

 tools = DSTools() codes = tools.generate_alphanum_codes(5, length=10) print(f"Generated codes:\n{codes}")

-Source code in src/ds_tool.py
+Source code in src/ds_tools/ds_tool.py

 generate_distribution(config)